Laiye: Intelligent Automation and RPA

 | ADP v1.8 (Feb 2026) | Three major document processing capability upgrades (specifics unconfirmed) |

-| Market Position | Gartner RPA Magic Quadrant (5 consecutive years, only Chinese company) |
+| Market position | Gartner RPA Magic Quadrant (5 consecutive years, only Chinese company); Nucleus Research Accelerator (2026) |

-| Additional Recognition | IDC MarketScape China RPA Software Leader |
+| Additional recognition | IDC MarketScape China RPA Software Leader; named among 25 key global RPA vendors (2026) |

-| Developer Community | ~800,000 members |
+| Developer community | ~800,000 members |

-| Enterprise Customers | 20% of Fortune Global 500 companies in China |
+| Enterprise customers | 20% of Fortune Global 500 companies in China |

-| Geographic Coverage | China (nationwide sales network); cloud platform available internationally |
+| Geographic coverage | China (nationwide sales network); cloud platform available internationally |

-| Pricing / Status | Not disclosed; no GA/beta status confirmed for ADP SaaS releases |
+| Pricing / status | Not disclosed; no GA/beta status confirmed for ADP SaaS releases |

 Resources